What is the primary purpose of the Institutional Animal Care and Use Committee (IACUC)?

 Prepare for the Florida Veterinary License Exam.
 Enhance your skills with detailed practice questions, answers, and explanation flashcards.
 Ace your licensing exam!

 The primary purpose of the Institutional Animal Care and Use Committee (IACUC) is to ensure ethical standards in animal research.
-This committee plays a crucial role in overseeing and evaluating all aspects of an institution’s animal care and use program, ensuring that any research involving animals is conducted ethically, responsibly, and in compliance with federal regulations and institutional policies.
+This committee plays a crucial role in overseeing the use of animals in research and teaching settings, ensuring that all procedures involving vertebrate animals are conducted in a humane manner and in accordance with established ethical guidelines.
+The IACUC reviews research proposals involving animal subjects to assess the merits and the humane treatment of the animals involved, ensuring that researchers comply with federal regulations and institutional policies.

 Subscribe